Choose the factor with the greatest reduction (slope or water distance - not both).

 How to Use:

-Note: The calculator automatically adjusts forage requirements based on the selected animal type using Animal Unit Equivalent (AUE) values from USDA-NRCS Montana Table 6-5.
+Note: The calculator automatically adjusts forage requirements based on the selected animal type using Animal Unit Equivalent (AUE) values from USDA-NRCS standards.

 Note: This calculator provides estimates based on standard formulas.
 Actual stocking rates should consider factors such as forage quality, animal type and size, terrain, water availability, and environmental conditions.
 Always consult with a range management specialist for site-specific recommendations.